laszlome/fdpoc/README.md

 # fdpoc

-This simple project, based on Apache Iginte, reads all tickets from an existing FreshDesk account using FreshDesk's public REST API and builds an in-memory database of the data.
+This simple maven Java project, based on Apache Iginte, reads all tickets from an existing FreshDesk account using FreshDesk's public REST API and builds an in-memory database of the data.
 It then can be reached via jdbc, so SQL notebooks like Apache Zeppelin can generate charts using simple SQL.

 FreshDesk has built-in reposrts, but in case a custome query is needed, this is a possible way to quickly add one.